Skip to main content

 Creating channels

 Creates a new channel, either public or private.
-The name parameter is required, may contain numbers, letters, hyphens, and underscores, and must contain fewer than 80 characters.
-To make the channel private, set the option is_private parameter to True.
+The name parameter is required and may contain numbers, letters, hyphens, or underscores, and must contain fewer than 80 characters.
+To make the channel private, set the optional is_private parameter to True.

 import os